Clickport

 6.7 vs 2.1 citations

-Sources: Princeton GEO Study (10K queries), Superprompt
+Sources: Princeton GEO Study (10K queries), SE Ranking, Superprompt

 This is the real shift.
 Traditional SEO is winner-take-all.
 Positions 1 through 3 get most clicks.
 Position 25 gets nothing.
 But AI search reaches deep.
 Your page ranking #47 might never earn a Google click, but it could be cited by ChatGPT, Perplexity, or AI Overviews.
 Content that was previously worthless for traffic is now productive.